justinethier/husk-scheme/docs/Continuations.markdown

     > (handle 20)
     22

 This example illustrates many important points.
-By storing the continuation up in a variable we can use it later on in the program: in this case, it is used several times to add `2` to arbitrary expressions.
+By storing the continuation up in a variable we can use it later on in the program: in this case, it is used to add `2` to an arbitrary input value.
 A proper Scheme implementation allows a continuation to be invoked like this multiple times.
 We can also see that a continuation may be captured at any point in the code, even while evaluating part of a larger expression.
-The linked article is brief and I recommend reading through for a more detailed explanation.

-TODO: a more real use case?
-Another reason why someone should care about continuations??

 ## Continuation Passing Style
 The [Portland Pattern Repository's Continuation Implementation](http://c2.com/cgi/wiki?ContinuationImplementation) wiki page provides several possible approaches for implementing continuations.
 In particular, the Scheme runtime can use continuation passing style (CPS).
 This is also what Jonathan recommends at the end of his [tutorial](http://en.wikibooks.org/wiki/Write_Yourself_a_Scheme_in_48_Hours/Conclusion).

 In CPS, a function (b) is passed as a parameter to another function (a), with the intent that when (a) is finished it will pass control to (b).
 So (b) in essence becomes a future computation of (a).
 This pattern is used extensively in modern programming - for instance, asynchronous functions in the node.js JavaScript framework generally accept a callback function that is executed once the asynchronous operation completes.

 An example may be helpful.
 The original husk `eval` functions were written in direct style, like this: